tomleeson/beanstream-payform/README.md

 ## How It Works <a name="payform-functionality"/>
 The PayForm script is read and executed as your page loads.
 It injects a payment button and an iframe into your web page.
 When the user clicks the button a payment form is rendered into the iframe.
 The payment form may contain input fields for a shipping address, for a billing address and for credit card details.

-Once the user has completed all fields with valid input the iframe is removed from the UI and a 'beanstream_Payform_complete' event is fired containing the address information and a token for the credit card details.
+Once the user has completed all fields with valid input the iframe is removed from the UI and a 'beanstream_payform_complete' event is fired containing the address information and a token for the credit card details.

 ## Integration <a name="payform-integration-guide"/>
 Adding PayForm to your web page could not be easier.
 You simply add a script element pointing at the PayForm script.
 PayForm is configured by setting data attributes on the script element.
 It can be configured to collect shipping and billing addresses in addition to the card details.